Skip to Content

 If you don’t feel safe, comfortable or trust your care provider or hospital, choose a new one!
 It’s never too late to fire your OB!

-(My doula for my third birth, when she was in labor she switched care providers.
-SHE SWITCHED TO A NEW OBGYN DURING LABOR!
-Be brave like Brooke and do what you gotta do to get things done safely and effectively.)
+(I know someone that switched care providers… DURING LABOR!
+Be brave and do what you gotta do to get things done safely and effectively.)

-If you need to brush up on how to talk with your care provider and make decisions check out this post!
+If you need to brush up on how to talk with your care provider and make decisions check out this post about the brain acronym!

 Tips to Arrive to the Hospital During Transition